nat-n/poethepoet/docs/global_options.rst

 By default poe will detect when you're inside a project with a pyproject.toml in the root.
-However if you want to run it from elsewhere then that is supported by using the :bash:`--root` option to specify an alternate location for the toml file.
+However if you want to run it from elsewhere then that is supported by using the :bash:`-C` option to specify an alternate location for the toml file.
 The task will run with the given location as the current working directory.

 In all cases the path to project root (where the pyproject.toml resides) will be